gheyret/uyghur-asr-ctc/README.md

 this model using CTC loss for training.

-Download pretrained model and dataset from https://github.com/gheyret/uyghur-asr-ctc/releases
+Download pretrained model and dataset from https://github.com/gheyret/uyghur-asr-ctc/releases. unzip results

 Using Thuyg20 dataset.